brooklynrail/brooklynrail-platform/content/people/ayodele-nzinga.md

   community development, and community well being to foster transformation in marginalized communities.
-Nzinga holds a Masters in Fine Arts in Writing and Consciousness and Doctorate of Philosophy in Transformative Education and Change; she resides in Oakland CA. The author of _Incandescent,_ among other books, and her work can also be found in numerous journals and anthologies.
+Nzinga holds a Masters in Fine Arts in Writing and Consciousness and Doctorate of Philosophy in Transformative Education and Change; she resides in Oakland, CA. The author of _Incandescent,_ among other books, and her work can also be found in numerous journals and anthologies.
   Described as a renaissance woman, Ayodele is a producing director, playwright, poet, dramaturg, actress, performance consultant, arts educator, community